Zilvaro/digitalz-adenblog/TESTING.md

 * User can edit draft and/or publish it.
 ![User Stories CRUD Draft - edit form](assets/testing_files/10us-draft-as-author-3.jpg)

-* User can see the daft being publiched to the app.
+* User can see the daft being published to the app.
 ![User Stories CRUD Draft - published view](assets/testing_files/10us-draft-as-author-4.JPG)